lakshmichaitanyach/Distributed-Systems/README.md

-# Project -1 Implementation of 2PC protocol with BTM nad RM failures
+# Project -1 Implementation of 2PC protocol with BTM and RM failures

 - Implemented Two Phase Commit, 2PC, protocol with backup transaction manager, BTM in Pluscal.
 - Tested the model by translating into TLA+ model on Temporal (Termination and Completed) and Invariant (Consistency) properties.